 Numerous mind-body programs are offered on campus through Campus Recreation, the Office of Religious Life and student groups.

-Campus Recreation Group & Instructional Programs (Yoga, Tai Chi)
+Campus Recreation Group & Instructional Programs (Yoga, Tai Chi, Mindful Meditation on Demand [recordings])

 All yoga provided through Campus Recreation (including the Yoga Masters Lecture Series) is free for all students.